movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Do you have back, hip or pelvic pain that keeps coming back whenever you exercise, carry your groceries or lift something heavy?
-You crave an active lifestyle but feel your body can not quite support you?
+Do you have persistent back, hip or pelvic pain that affects your quality of life?
+You try exercising at the gym, practising yoga or Pilates and keep getting hurt.

 Or maybe you feel that your body has never got back to normal after you had a baby?
 Your belly might feel weak and protruded.
 Maybe you leak when you cough, run or jump.
-You have tried various types of therapy and exercise, but the symptoms keep returning.
+You have tried various approaches, but nothing has made a lasting difference.

 Are you a curious mind, interested in looking deeper into what might be causing your symptoms and determined to rebuild your strength and get back to an active lifestyle?